 This cache was placed with permission of the Danbury Public Library in conjunction with an "Intro to Geocaching" program in November 2019.
 We hope kids and adults will be finding this cache (and stopping in to visit the Library) for many years to come!
 Please note: The cache is NOT hidden inside the Library; so you don't have to come when the Library is open.

 We've included some small Library swag for trade, but there's not much room for items.
-A small pencil is included, but as always, it's recommended to BYOP.
+Be sure to BYOP to sign the log.

 Please share a favorite library-related memory in your log (doesn't have to be from the Danbury Library).

 For those interested in a bit of background, here's some history about the library from Kendra Baker's "Danbury Library celebrates 150 years of history":

 The Danbury Library has a long, illustrious history and like much of the “Hat City” its early success had a lot to do with, well — hats.